Extension from Precoloured Sets of Edges: Planar Graphs

 We first observe that

 Indeed, suppose that the inequality does not hold for some edge $uv\notin M$.
-Then, by induction, $M$ can be extended to a colouring of $G-uv$ so that at most~$\Delta$ colours are used on the edges adjacent to~$uv$, and so we can easily extend the colouring further to~$uv$.
-It follows from this observation that~$G$ has no vertices of degree~$2$, that every vertex with degree~$1$ is incident with an edge of~$M$ and that any vertex has at most one neighbour of degree~$1$.
+Then, by induction if $\Delta(G-uv)\ge17$ and by Proposition~\ref{obs:delta+2} if $\Delta(G-uv)=16$, there exists an extension of~$M$ to a colouring of all $G-uv$ using the palette $\MK$.
+Since at most~$\Delta$ colours are used on the edges adjacent to~$uv$, we can easily extend the colouring further to~$uv$.
+It follows from this observation that~$G$ has no vertices of degree~$2$, that every vertex with degree~$1$ is incident with an edge in~$M$ and that any vertex has at most one neighbour of degree~$1$.
 We will use these facts often without reference in the remainder of the proof.